jbij/Bachelor/README.md

 This repository contains the code and final report of our bachelor thesis at the IT University of Copenhagen.
-The thesis was supervised by Luka Aiello.
+The thesis was supervised by Luca Aiello.

 This repository contains the source code and documentation for our bachelor’s thesis project, "Enabling user-driven exploration: Structural and Semantic Analysis of